-Please be advised that the Investment Adviser Registration Depository (IARD) system will be open on Saturday, March 31, 2018, from 8am-6pm Eastern Time.
+Please be advised that the Investment Adviser Registration Depository (IARD) system will be open on Sunday, March 31, 2019, from 10am-6pm Eastern Time.
 On that date, advisers will be able to submit filings, including amendments to Form ADV.
-If an adviser’s fiscal year ended on December 31, 2017, that adviser will be able to file its Form ADV Annual Updating Amendment on March 31, 2018, in order to meet the requirement to file within 90 days after the end of its fiscal year.
+If an adviser’s fiscal year ended on December 31, 2018, that adviser will be able to file its Form ADV Annual Updating Amendment on or before March 31, 2019, in order to meet the requirement to file within 90 days after the end of its fiscal year.
 If you have questions, please email IARDLIVE@sec.gov.

 Protecting Personal Information in Form ADV filings

 Firms are required to provide complete, up-to-date and accurate information on Form ADV Filings.
 Some of the information required to complete these Filings is personal information.
 Please review the following guidance on how to protect this information.

 - Personal Information Required